scholarslab/demos/_texts/translation.md

 ---
 Translation & the Public Domain

-Using Robert Frost, “Plowmen”
+Using Robert Frost, “Plowmen”<br/>

-A plow, they say, to plow the snow.
+A plow, they say, to plow the snow.<br/>

-They cannot mean to plant it, though—
+They cannot mean to plant it, though—<br/>
-Unless in bitterness to mock
+Unless in bitterness to mock<br/>
-At having cultivated rock.
+At having cultivated rock.<br/>

 Part I: Doing Translation (Chris, Abenaki)
 Demonstrate the value of translating the public domain